misskristine94/PPCC24/ScannerControl/ExerciseInstructions.md

-# Using the Scanner Control in Power Apps (Canvas Apps) to Extract Barcode Numbers
+# Using the scanner control in Canvas Apps!

 In this exercise, you will learn how to use the **Scanner Control** in Power Apps to scan barcodes and extract barcode numbers.
 The scanner control allows you to scan different types of barcodes and use the extracted barcode data in your app.